-When enrolled in KDP Select, an author has the opportunity to do one of two promotions during that ninety day period; either a free promotion up to 5 days in length or broken up into parts throughout those three months, OR do a countdown promotion.
-Authors can do one or the other but not both.
+When their Kindle version is enrolled in KDP (Kindle Direct Publishing), specifically KDP Select, an author has the opportunity to do one of two promotions during that ninety-day period.
+Either a free promotion up to 5 days in length or broken up into parts throughout those three months, OR do a countdown promotion per book.

 Free Promotion: 6 Lies About Healing

-I’ve done two promotions in the past year and a half with the healing book.
-Once in March 2013 one month after publishing it and to coincide with the launch of my ebook Increase Your Faith.
+I’ve done two promotions in the past year and a half with the healing book; once in March 2013 one month after publishing it and to coincide with the launch of my next ebook Increase Your Faith.

 This surprised me a little bit, not because I had any false expectations, but this is something that many Kindle marketing “gurus” were insisting at the time would happen when you come off of a promotion.
 I just assumed I hadn’t given away enough copies to have a significant bounce.

-I had absolutely no noticeable uptick in sales after coming off of that promotion either.
+I had absolutely no noticeable uptick in sales after coming off of that promotion, either.
 In fact, compared to March’s promotion, I felt like sales flatlined.
 Maybe people only like my healing book if it’s free?

-That’s why this time in June I thought if I do a free promotion of the Lies About Healing, I might not be able to give away 2000 copies again if a lot of my friends and fans had already gotten a copy of it.
+That’s why this time almost a year later, in June 2014 I thought if I do a free promotion of Six Lies About Healing, I might not be able to give away 2000 copies again if a lot of my friends and fans had already gotten a copy of it.

-To my surprise we gave away nearly 2700 in only three days (June 16th to 18th, 2014 to be precise).
+To my surprise, we gave away nearly 2700 in only three days (June 16th to 18th, 2014 to be precise).

 So this came as no surprise.

-With KDP Select countdown promotions, you can have a maximum of 7 days to promote your book at a discounted price and a ticker next to the price on your book’s page showing how much longer until the price goes up.
+With KDP Select countdown promotions, you can have a maximum of 7 days to promote your book at a discounted price and a ticker next to the price on your book’s page showing how much longer until the price goes back up.

-With 70% royalties on $2.99 priced books, I only needed to sell 25 copies that day to get my money back, which I did as I sold a total of 48 copies by the time I went to bed Thursday night.
+With 70% royalties on $2.99 priced ebooks, I only needed to sell 25 copies that day to get my money back, which I did as I sold a total of 48 copies by the time I went to bed Thursday night.

 If you compare this graph for sales of Lies About Tongues with the one showing free downloads for Lies About Healing, you’ll notice that my paid units in the second graph are but a fraction of the free units in the first one.
-But the similar part I want you to notice is that in both cases the biggest bang for the buck is on the first day.
+The similarity I want you to notice is that in both cases the biggest bang for the buck is on the first day.
 After that, it always trickles off.

 My Takeaway(s) From This

-For most of the week I sat at #1 in Pneumatology, and between #1 and #5 in Pentecostal books, the latter of which is noticeably more competitive of a category to crack the top 20 in.
+For most of the week it sat at #1 in Pneumatology, and between #1 and #5 in Pentecostal books, the latter of which is noticeably more competitive of a category to crack the top 20 in.

-I believe this is because the number of free downloads it takes to have a bounce in sales afterward is negligible, and Amazon is getting saturated with more and more self-published “authors” gaming the system and trying to start Kindle empires — a topic I’ll revisit in the future in a separate post.
+I believe this is because the number of free downloads it takes to have a bounce in sales afterward is negligible.
+Amazon is now getting saturated with more and more self-published “authors” gaming the system and trying to start Kindle empires — a topic I’ll revisit in the future in a separate post.